IAM Role authentication

 }

 <OIDC_ID> is the trailing path segment of the issuer URL returned by aws eks describe-cluster above.
-The sub condition pins the role to the qualytics-spark ServiceAccount in the qualytics namespace — these are the chart defaults; only change them if you've overridden sparkoperator.spark.serviceAccount.name or the namespace in your Helm values.
+The sub condition pins the role to the qualytics-spark ServiceAccount in the qualytics namespace.
+These are the chart defaults assuming a release named qualytics installed in the qualytics namespace.
+If you used a different release name or namespace during helm install, adjust the sub to match the pattern system:serviceaccount:<namespace>:<release-name>-spark.

 A.2 - Annotate the Spark ServiceAccount

-Add the IRSA annotation via the Qualytics Helm chart at value path sparkoperator.spark.serviceAccount.annotations:
+Add the IRSA annotation via the Qualytics Helm chart at value path dataplane.rbac.serviceAccountAnnotations:

 eks.amazonaws.com/role-arn: "arn:aws:iam::<YOUR_ACCOUNT_ID>:role/<BASE_ROLE_NAME>"